node-red/node-red.github.io/docs/getting-started/second-flow.md

 #### 1. Add an Inject node

-The Inject node allows you to inject messages into a flow, either by clicking the button on the node, or setting a time interval between injects.
+In the [previous example](first-flow.html), the Inject node was used to trigger the flow when its button was clicked.
+For this example, the Inject node will be configured to trigger the flow at a regular interval.

-Drag one onto the workspace from the palette.
+Drag an Inject node onto the workspace from the palette.

-Double click the node - the Edit properties dialog will open up.
+Double click the node to bring up the edit dialog.
+Set the repeat interval to `every 5 minutes on every day`.
-Select Repeat - Interval, and set a sensible figure like

-        every 5 minutes on every day.

-Hit OK to save those properties.
+Click Ok to close the dialog.

 #### 2. Add an HttpGet node

-You'll find that near the bottom of the palette under advanced.
-Double click to Edit properties, and in the BaseURL box enter or paste :
+The HttpGet node can be used to retrieve a web-page when triggered.

+After adding one to the workspace, edit it to set the `BaseURL` property to:

         http://www.nationalgrid.com/ngrealtime/realtime/systemdata.aspx

-Add a friendly name if you want to. (optional)

-Hit OK
+You can optionally add a friendly name.

 #### 3. Add a function node

-Double click to Edit the function.
-You may want to cut and paste the next bit in...
+Add a Function node with the following code:

         // does a simple text extract parse of the http output to provide an
         // object containing the uk power demand, frequency and time